rafaelhueb92/bash-unix/README.md

-# Bash Automation Scripts for DevOps & Cloud Operations
+# Bash Automation Scripts

-Welcome to this repository of **Bash automation scripts** designed to help DevOps engineers and cloud professionals streamline common operational tasks.
 These scripts cover a range of practical scenarios including AWS CLI integration, system monitoring, log parsing, user management, and more.

 ---